jzielinski47/avs-inteligent-traffic-control/readme.md

 }
 ```

 At this stage, Traffic Control System assigned priority to vehicle1 which has waited 2 rounds at the time of arbitration.
 The left protected arrow has been set to green light on both sides.
-Look at Scenario 1.
+See Scenario 1.

 Two individual instances of vehicle (vehicle1, vehicle2) leave the corssroad simultaniously as the signal for their manouevre is green.